FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 :::

 A `SOURCE_RECORD` may contain a pointer to a `SHARED_NOTE_RECORD` and vice versa.
 Applications must not create datasets where these mutual pointers form a cycle.
 Applications should also ensure they can handle invalid files with such cycles in a safe manner.

+A `SOURCE_RECORD` may contain a pointer to a `MULTIMEDIA_RECORD` and vice versa.
+Applications must not create datasets where these mutual pointers form a cycle.
+Applications should also ensure they can handle invalid files with such cycles in a safe manner.

 #### `SUBMITTER_RECORD` :=